-Under IFRS, deferred taxes are calculated on all temporary differences using a principal tax rate of 35% with the exception of investment property and freehold and other property for which deferred income taxes may be calculated using a principal tax rate of 8% or 10% of the carrying amount.
+Under IFRS, deferred taxes are calculated on all temporary differences using a principal tax rate of 5% with the exception of investment property and freehold and other property for which deferred income taxes may be calculated using a principal tax rate of 8% or 10% of the carrying amount.

-The differences between the Solvency II and IFRS value of the deferred tax assets arose due to the Insurance Company not recognising a deferred tax asset in the SII Balance Sheet until future profits can be demonstrated.
+The differences between the Solvency II and IFRS value of the deferred tax assets arose due to the Insurance Company not recognising a deferred tax asset in the SII Balance Sheet until consistent future profit ability can be demonstrated.